edwincwells/seedbank.design/README.md

 Any group building something together outside mainstream institutions — housing cooperatives, community land trusts, repair cafés, mutual aid networks, local food systems, countercultural collectives, grassroots campaigns, post-capitalist projects of all kinds.

-You don't need a design team.
-You don't need developers.
-You need a starting point that reflects your values, not a corporation's.
+This is a starting point that reflects your values, not a corporation's.

 ---